 Making the purchase

-Making an offer – Compromis de Vente
+Making an offer – compromis de vente

-• The personal details of the buyer and seller
+• Your personal details and the seller’s

 • A description of the property